-When it comes to mortgage companies such as Bank of Ireland, do Dover property lawyers incur an annual charge to be on the list of approved solicitors?
+When it comes to mortgage companies such as Principality, do Dover conveyancing practitioners incur a yearly amount to be on the list of approved solicitors?

-We are not aware of any mortgage company fees to register on their list of approved firms, although some do levy an administration fee to deal with the processing of the conveyancing panel submission.
+We are unaware of any mortgage company fees to be on their list of approved firms, although some do levy an administration charge to deal with the processing of the conveyancing panel application.

 My wife and I have arranged a further advance on our mortgage from Yorkshire BS as we wish to carry out improvements to our home in Dover.
 Do we need to select a high street Dover solicitor on the Yorkshire BS conveyancing panel to deal with the paperwork?